unibo-dtm-se-2324-helpining/report/sections/06-release/index.md

     │   ├── controller/
     │   ├── services/
     │   └── utils/
     ├── .env
+    ├── requirements.txt
     ├── pyproject.toml
     ├── poetry.lock
     └── README.md
     ```
+- **Source Code**: The complete source code organized in modules and packages.
+This includes:
+  - **Main Application Code**: The primary codebase of the FastAPI application in the path app/.
+  - **Environment and Dependencies**: Environment variable and dependencies (`.env`, `requirements.txt`).
   - **Dependency Management Files**:
     - `pyproject.toml`: Specifies the project dependencies, scripts, and other metadata.
     - `poetry.lock`: Locks the exact versions of the dependencies used in the project to ensure consistency across different environments.

 #### Frontend (Vue.js)

-- **Executable Application**: The compiled production-ready files.
-- **Source Code**: The complete source code for the Vue.js application.
-This includes:
-  - **Main Application Code**: The primary codebase of the Vue.js application.
-  - **Modules and Packages**: Structured code directories, typically organized as follows:

     ```plaintext
     helpining-frontend/
     ├── src/